variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, November 17th, 2017 for our next monthly meeting.
-The meeting will be held at Lincoln Park Emporium located at 822 8th Street.
+There will be no meeting in December.
+Please join us at 8am on Friday, January 19, 2017 for our next monthly meeting.
+The meeting will be held at the Greeley Tribune located at 501 8th Avenue.

 ### Have you heard about Shop Around the Block?